petecocoon/Social-Networking-Serverless-Kata/README.md

 - The application must save all the messages in an additional storage for future analytics' purpose
 - The application must be developed using the Serverless framework, Serverless Application Model(SAM) or equivalent
 - Use whatever language you want.
 Use something that you know well.
-- Provide a README with instructions on how to compile, deploy and run the application.
+- Provide a README with instructions on how to package, deploy and run the application.
 - You must release your work with an OSI-approved open source license of your choice.

 **IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.